PlagueHO/LabBuilder/README.md

 Goals
 =====
-The general goals of this project are:
+The general goals of this module are:
-+ Enable "one-click" creation of a Hyper-V Lab environment.
++ **One-Click Create**: Enable "one-click" creation of a Hyper-V Lab environment.
-+ Enable non-developers to easily define Lab environments.
++ **Easy Configuration**: Enable non-developers to easily define Lab environments.
-+ Support multiple Lab environments on the same Hyper-V host.
++ **Multiple Labs**: Support multiple Lab environments on the same Hyper-V host.
-+ Allow a Lab environment to span or be installed on a remote Hyper-V host.
++ **Stretched Labs**: Allow a Lab environment to span or be installed on a remote Hyper-V host.
-+ Ensure that multiple Lab environments are completely isolated from each other.
++ **Lab Isolation**: Ensure that multiple Lab environments are completely isolated from each other.
-+ Minimize Lab footprint by utilizing Differencing disks where possible.
++ **Minimal Disk Usage**: Minimize Lab footprint by utilizing differencing disks where possible.
-+ Allow GUI based tools to be easily created to create Lab configurations.
++ **Configuration Flexibility**: Allow GUI based tools to be easily created to create Lab configurations.
-+ Enable new Lab VM machine types to be configured by supplying different DSC library resources.
++ **Extensible**: Enable new Lab VM machine types to be configured by supplying different DSC library resources.

 Basic Usage Guide